Oil and Gas Development and Marine Mammals

 Presidential Actions Affecting Oil and Gas Leasing Areas

 President Barack Obama issued several directives related to oil and gas leasing in offshore waters of the United States.
-In March 2010, the President withdrew the Bristol Bay planning area from leasing through 30 June 2017.
+In March 2010, the President withdrew Bristol Bay from leasing through 30 June 2017.
 In December 2014, the President withdrew the entire North Aleutian Basin planning area, which includes Bristol Bay, from all future leasing.
 In January 2015, the President withdrew certain areas within the Beaufort and Chukchi Sea planning areas in the Arctic from future leasing, including Hanna Shoal within the Chukchi Sea.
-In December 2016, the President withdrew all areas of the Chukchi and Beaufort Sea from future leasing, with the exception of certain coastal areas in the Beaufort Sea.
+In December 2016, the President withdrew from oil and gas leasing the Chukchi Sea Planning Area and certain portions of the Beaufort Sea Planning Area, as well as portions of the Bering Sea (the Norton Basin and lease blocks within the St. Matthew-Hall Planning Area lying with 25 nautical miles of St. Lawrence Island).
 At the same time, the President withdrew from future leasing certain offshore canyon areas of the Atlantic OCS.

 On 28 April 2017, President Donald Trump issued Executive Order 13795: Implementing an America-First Offshore Energy Strategy.
 It encouraged energy exploration and production on the OCS to “maintain the Nation’s position as a global energy leader and foster energy security and resilience for the benefit of the American people, while ensuring that any such activity is safe and environmentally responsible.”
 As such, the Executive Order directed the Secretary of the Interior to consider revising the schedule of proposed oil and gas lease sales for 2017-2022, including, but not limited to, annual lease sales in the Western Gulf of Mexico, Central Gulf of Mexico, Chukchi Sea, Beaufort Sea, Cook Inlet, Mid-Atlantic, and South Atlantic OCS planning areas, stipulating that any revisions made not hinder or affect ongoing lease sales.

 In June 2018, NMFS issued a proposed rule for marine mammal take authorizations related to oil and gas-related geophysical surveys in the Gulf of Mexico.
 The proposed rule dealt primarily with seismic surveys used in oil and gas exploration and development, but also included consideration of high-resolution geophysical surveys.
-The proposed rule was informed by BOEM’s final programmatic environmental impact statement (FEIS) on geological and geophysical activities in Gulf of Mexico waters, issued in August 2017.
+The final rule was published by NMFS in January 2021, informed by BOEM’s final programmatic environmental impact statement (FEIS) on geological and geophysical activities in Gulf of Mexico waters.
+The final rule allows for the issuance of Letters of Authorization (LOAs) to industry operators for the taking of marine mammals incidental to geophysical surveys, in accordance with prescribed, mitigation, monitoring, and reporting requirements.
+The final rule is effective from April 2021 to April 2026, and NMFS has since issued LOAs to several geophysical survey companies.
+In April 2024, NMFS revised the rule governing takes of marine mammal incidental to geophysical surveys in the Gulf of Mexico to correct errors in the calculation of incidental takes of marine mammals and to incorporate new information.

 Stages of Oil and Gas Development and Potential Effects on Marine Mammals